kubecost/docs/long-term-storage.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Here's an example use: `http://localhost:9090/model/costDataModelRangeLarge`

 ## Option B: Out of cluster storage (Thanos)

 Thanos-based durable storage provides long-term metric retention directly in a user-controlled bucket (e.g. S3 or GCS bucket) and can be enabled with the following steps:

-Step 1: **Create object-store yaml file**
+### Step 1: Create object-store yaml file

 This step creates a yaml file that contains your durable storage target (e.g. GCS, S3, etc.) configuration and access credentials.
 The details of this file are documented thoroughly in Thanos documentation: https://thanos.io/storage.md/

-__Google Cloud Storage__
+#### Google Cloud Storage

 Start by [creating a new Google Cloud Storage bucket](https://cloud.google.com/storage/docs/creating-buckets).
 The following example uses a bucket named `thanos-bucket`.
+Do not apply a retention policy to your Thanos bucket, as it will prevent Thanos compaction from completing.

 Next, download a service account JSON file from Google's service account manager ([steps](/google-service-account-thanos.md)).

 Now create a yaml file named `object-store.yaml` in the following format, using your bucket name and service account details: